SWIFT

 To use escaping closures effectively:

-• Only mark closures as @escaping if necessary.
-Overuse can lead to accidental memory issues.
+• Only mark closures as @escaping when necessary—avoid overuse

-• Use Result<T, Error> in escaping closures to improve error handling in asynchronous tasks.
+• Use Result<T, Error> in your closure signatures for robust error handling

-• You cannot use inout parameters with escaping closures.
+• You can’t use inout parameters with escaping closures.

 Summary